gimpyestrada/gofile/DRAG_DROP_UPLOADER_README.md

 python drag_drop_uploader.py
 ```

-### Normal Mode (Full Window - 900x600)
+### Normal Mode (Full Window - 900x650)

 A window will appear:
-1. Wait for both hosts to initialize (shows connection status for Gofile and Buzzheavier)
+1. Wait for enabled hosts to initialize (shows connection status)
+2. Click the gear icon (⚙️) to configure which hosts to use
-2. Drag and drop an APK file onto the drop zone
+3. Drag and drop an APK file onto the drop zone
-3. Watch both activity logs simultaneously as each host:
+4. Watch activity logs for each enabled host simultaneously:
    - Parses the APK filename
-   - Finds or creates the parent folder
+   - Finds or creates the parent folder (Gofile/Buzzheavier)
-   - Creates the version folder
+   - Creates the version folder (Gofile/Buzzheavier)
    - Uploads the file (shows speed in MB/s and Mbps)
-   - Makes the folder public (Gofile) or generates direct link (Buzzheavier)
+   - Makes the folder public (Gofile) or generates direct link (Buzzheavier/Pixeldrain)
    - Displays the public link
-4. Both public links appear in separate text boxes as each host completes
+5. Public links appear in separate text boxes as each host completes
-5. Status indicators show: ⏳ (uploading), 🟢 (success), or 🔴 (failure) for each host
+6. Status indicators show: ⟳ orange (uploading), ✓ green (success), or ✗ red (failure) for each host
-6. Use "Copy" to copy a link, "Open" to open in browser, or "Retry" to retry a failed upload
+7. Use "Copy" to copy a link, "Open" to open in browser, or "Retry" to retry a failed upload
+8. Only enabled hosts are visible in the UI

-### Mini Mode (Always on Top - 200x320)
+### Mini Mode (Always on Top)

 1. Check the **"Mini Mode (Always on Top)"** checkbox
 2. Window shrinks to a compact stacked layout